hadi-alnehlawi/Notejam/README.md

 * DB is configured to set back-up policy
 # Developing #
 # Preparing #
-Building the infrastrcure is happening in an automated way using infrastrucre as code software tool - `Terraform`
+Building the infrastrcure is happening in an automated way using infrastrucre as code software tool - `Terraform`.
+The folder.
+The file `main.tf` build the following resource on `AWS`:
 # Deployment #
 # Setup CI/CD #